Konnor (wrestler): Various alliances (2015–2018)

 On the September 3 episode of SmackDown, The Ascension aligned themselves with Stardust by attacking Neville before their match, and thus forming a group known as "The Cosmic Wasteland".
 At Night of Champions, The Cosmic Wasteland defeated Neville and the Lucha Dragons on the pre-show.
 On the Survivor Series kickoff, The Cosmic Wasteland, The Miz, and Bo Dallas were defeated by The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), Neville, Goldust and Titus O'Neil, in a traditional Survivor Series elimination tag team match.
 On the Royal Rumble kickoff, The Ascension lost a Fatal 4-Way tag team match to qualify for the Royal Rumble match.
 At WrestleMania 32, Konnor competed in the André the Giant Memorial Battle Royal but failed to win the match.
 On April 16, 2016, Konnor was suspended for 60 days for his second violation of the Wellness Program.
 On the June 24 episode of Superstars, Konnor returned from suspension when The Ascension faced the Golden Truth (Goldust and R-Truth) in a losing effort.

 On July 19 at the 2016 WWE draft, The Ascension were drafted to SmackDown, making their debut on the July 26 episode in a WWE World Championship No. 1 Contender's Six-Pack Qualifying Battle Royal, which was won by Apollo Crews.
 At the SummerSlam kickoff, The Ascension competed in a 12-man tag team match where their team lost.
 They then entered the SmackDown Tag Team Championship tournament, where they were eliminated in the first round by The Usos.
 On the September 27 episode of SmackDown Live, The Ascension picked up their first win on the brand, when The Ascension and The Usos defeated Heath Slater, Rhyno and American Alpha (Chad Gable and Jason Jordan) in an eight-man tag team match.
 At 2017 Elimination Chamber, The Ascension competed in a tag team turmoil match for the SmackDown Tag Team Championship where they were the final team eliminated.
 Konnor, alongside Viktor, would later enter the André the Giant Memorial Battle Royal at WrestleMania 33, but both men were eliminated from the match.
 At Money in the Bank (2017), The Ascension lost to Breezango after they claimed responsibility for a vandal attack in their office.
 On the June 27 episode of SmackDown Live, The Ascension was interrogated by Breezango on "Fashion Vice", admitting that they didn't commit the crime and only took responsibility, because they wanted a match at the PPV.
-In September, the duo turned face when they started trying to befriend Breezango during the latters' 'Fashion Files' segments.
+In September, the duo turned face when they started trying to befriend Breezango during the latter's 'Fashion Files' segments.
 On the January 9 episode of SmackDown Live, The Ascension a loss to The Bludgeon Brothers (Harper and Rowan), for a while the duo would only appear as supporting characters in Breezango's Fashion Files skits.
 The duo were participants in the André the Giant Memorial Battle Royal at WrestleMania 34, with Konnor being the first of the duo to be eliminated.